jdrussett/DevLearningNotes/Javascript/zzz AppStudio Archive.md

 - selection - the value of the item selected
 - value - get/set title of the dropdown button

+### Listgroup

-**Listgroup** - very similar to dropdown; Again, the first click on the control triggers onclick (sending an object); the second click is the selection.
+*Very similar to dropdown; again, the first click on the control triggers onclick (sending an object); the second click is the selection:*

 - ``addItem(`item`, `type`, `appearance`)``  where `type` is `'active'` or `'disabled'`; `appearance` is `default`, `success`, `info`, `warning`, `danger`; always adds to the end of the list.
 - `clear`() - clears all item choices
 - `items` - items to show, one per line; * disabled, > selected
 - `length` - number of items in list

+### Select

-**Select** - has a header and footer like many other Bootstrap controls.
-Shows text that user chooses; developer can also assign behind the scenes values to each choice (eg. a price).
+*Has a header and footer like many other Bootstrap controls.
+Shows text that user chooses; developer can also assign behind the scenes values to each choice (eg. a price):*

 - User can pick multiple items.
   - Use the `.onchange` or `.onfocusout` events.